 Our students hail from 100 countries and all fifty states.
 Educating students to achieve excellence requires our consistent focus on recruiting and retaining a diverse student body, faculty, and staff.

-We allocate more resources for faculty and staff hiring and for new programs, like Arabic Studies, to expand the content and perspectives our students encounter in the classroom.
+We allocate more resources for faculty and staff hiring and for programs to expand the content and perspectives our students encounter in the classroom.

 By showing respect and finding common ground, we set the stage for the free exchange of ideas and the pursuit of knowledge and intellectual curiosity.

+The University of Tennessee, Knoxville.
 Knoxville, Tennessee 37996 | 865-974-1000